Code-Institute-Submissions/project_3/README.md

 ### Existing Features

 - Can Find Music Genres and Artists
-- Register
+- Register, Login, Logout
 - Learn About EDM
 - Mobile Friendly
-- Basic Messaging
+- Basic Messaging across Users
+- Add Genres, Sub-Genres and Artists (If Staff Only)

 ### Features Left to Implement